gwendall/way.js/README.md

 Everything should be done for you from the HTML tags.
 But if necessary, you can also use helper functions to interact with your stored data and DOM elements.

+Notes:
+- [element] refers to the jQuery selector of a DOM element
-Note: By default, options are read from the HTML tags of the elements.
+- [options] is optional.
+By default, options are read from the HTML tags of the elements.
 If you need to overwrite them, pass an "options" parameter.
 It is of course optional.

 **way.toStorage([element], [options])**